Bargsteen/CS583_Forms_Be_Relative/README.md

 # Forms Be Relative
 This game is a puzzle platformer.
 I've managed to create five levels, but more would be needed in order for the game to be complete.
 Adding new levels is easy and I look forward to adding different mechanics.

+An executable for MacOS is in the `Executables` folder.

 ## Controls
 Move Right  : D / ->